Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules: Cofibrant resolutions for -operads in spectra

-We begin by recalling the usual Boardman--Vogt resolution $W\calO$ from~\cite{BM} for any 1-reduced operad in spectra.
-Similarly to the proof of Proposition \ref{IsoBarOp}, we consider the category $\mathcal{T}[n]$ of planar $n$-trees whose morphisms are generated by isomorphisms of planar trees and contractions of inner edges.
-From a 1-reduced operad $\calO$, we introduce the two functors:
+\begin{defi}[The usual Boardman--Vogt resolution for operads] We recall the usual Boardman--Vogt resolution $W\calO$ for any 1-reduced operad in spectra~\cite{BM}.
+For a 1-reduced operad $\calO$, we introduce two functors:

 On morphisms, the first functor is is obtained using the operadic structure of $\calO$, the unit in arity $1$ as well as the symmetric monoidal structure on spectra.
-The usual bar construction of $\calO$ is defined as the simplicial spectrum given by the coend:
+The usual Boardman--Vogt resolution of $\calO$ is defined as the simplicial spectrum given by the coend: